Amazon Prime Air: Instant Free Shipping With Delivery Drones

 Who Will Receive Prime Air?

-Recently Amazon has expanded their fast shipping services with same-day delivery, but Prime Now promises more rapid delivery times
+Recently Amazon has expanded their fast shipping services with same-day and one day free delivery, and Whole Foods/Prime Now promise even faster delivery times

-Prime Now is only available for select cities in the United States parts of Europe.
-A lot of places don't have same-day delivery let alone Now's hourly rates.
-However both services will gradually expand and continue to gain prominence.
+A lot of places still don't have same-day delivery let alone 1-2 hour shipping rates, but both services will gradually expand and continue to gain prominence.

 So how would Prime Air build on this concept?